Dennis Hof: Series

-Hof and the Moonlite Bunny Ranch brothel were featured in the HBO series Cathouse, which ran from 2002 to 2014.
+Hof and the Moonlite BunnyRanch brothel were featured in the HBO series Cathouse, which ran from 2002 to 2014.
 Two documentary series followed: Cathouse: The Series premiered in 2005, and Cathouse 2: Back in the Saddle appeared in 2007.

 Both featured a look at the inner workings of a legal house of prostitution as well as the life of a number of the working girls, borrowing some techniques from reality television, such as camera-only interviews and staged spontaneity.

 Filmography

 Hof appears as himself in an "underground" mall shop called "Pro-Life Sex" in the 2014 indie film Alongside Night.
 In 1998, Hof was in the Hughes Brothers documentary American Pimp, where notably he was the only white man the brothers interviewed.
-At one point in the documentary, he very nearly accurately predicted his own death, going out getting the best piece of pussy.

 Public speaking and television appearances

 Hof had speaking engagements at Oxford University and Trinity College, Dublin.
 The New Yorker ran an 11-page article by Rebecca Mead about him, entitled "American Pimp", in 2001.

 Hof appeared on Walton and Johnson, Brand X with Russell Brand, Rover's Morning Glory, The Johnny Dare Morning Show, Todd and Tyler, American Pimp, The Tyra Banks Show, Lex and Terry, the Opie and Anthony Show, The Adam Carolla Show, The Howard Stern Show, The Mike Calta Show, Loveline with Stryker and Dr. Drew, Derek and Romaine, and on Dr. Phil, as well as giving a tour and interview to conservative pundit Sean Hannity on Hannity and Colmes.